lauritzv/DAT253-MarchingTetCubes/README.md

 # DAT253-MarchingTetCubes

-## Marching Squares and marching tetrahedron, with Dicom dataset loading in Unity3D.
+## Marching Cubes, Marching Tetrahedron and Marching Squares, with Dicom dataset loading in Unity3D.

 Created for the DAT253 course at [Western Norway University of Applied Sciences (HVL)](https://www.hvl.no).